-Are you reeling from the recent lost of a loved one?
+Are you reeling from the recent loss of a loved one?
 A wrongful death lawsuit is intended to provide monetary compensation to assist in life without the support of the deceased.
 This lawsuit tries to determine whether another party, through negligence or deliberate act, is responsible for the untimely death of a person.

 At Berke, Berke & Berke, our experienced Chattanooga wrongful death lawyers have helped countless individuals gain back in measure what they have lost with the passing of a close companion.
 Let us fight for you in winning back needed awards to counter real and potential monetary loss.

 Our practice is to accept wrongful death cases on a contingency basis, which means you pay nothing until we win back your rightful monetary compensation.